 Our specialists work together to provide timely and expert care to all patients.
 Referrals can be made to a particular doctor, or to the next available specialist.
 All of our doctors are highly experienced in managing gastrointestinal problems.
 Your general practitioner may advise you to book directly for gastroscopy and colonoscopy.
 Many patients prefer to see their specialist first for a formal consultation at the rooms to discuss the details of these procedures.
-Consultations are mainly provided in Surrey Hills, while endoscopic and inpatient care is provided at Epworth Eastern Hospital, St Vincent’s Private Hospital, Glen Iris Private and other locations.
+Consultations are mainly provided in Surrey Hills, while endoscopic and inpatient care is provided at Epworth Eastern Hospital, St Vincent’s Private Hospital, Glen Iris Private, Masada Private Hospital and other locations.

-Dr Andrew Taylor is a highly experienced gastroenterologist who manages problems in all areas of gastroenterology including liver disease and inflammatory bowel disease.
+A/Prof Andrew Taylor is a highly experienced gastroenterologist who manages problems in all areas of gastroenterology including liver disease and inflammatory bowel disease.
 His areas of special interest are advanced interventional endoscopy, including removal of large colonic polyps, management of Barrett’s oesophagus, small bowel investigations including PillCam and ERCP for biliary diseases.

-Dr Taylor trained in gastroenterology at St Vincent’s Hospital Melbourne and in Edinburgh, Scotland and undertook further study in Germany.
+A/Prof Taylor trained in gastroenterology at St Vincent’s Hospital Melbourne and in Edinburgh, Scotland and undertook further study in Germany.
 He completed a Doctor of Medicine research degree in 2000, on the assessment of new techniques in endoscopy.

-Dr Taylor is Head of Endoscopy at St Vincent’s Hospital Melbourne and he leads the Barrett’s endoscopic treatment programme at St Vincent’s.
+A/Prof Taylor is Head of Endoscopy at St Vincent’s Hospital Melbourne and he leads the Barrett’s endoscopic treatment programme at St Vincent’s.
 He is involved in ongoing clinical research including supervision of young researchers undertaking higher degrees.
 He has published widely in international journals and presented at numerous national and international meetings.
 He also manages adults who have had surgery as infants for oesophageal atresia, as part of a transition program from the Royal Children’s Hospital.

-Dr Taylor’s private practice is based at Eastern Gastrointestinal Specialists.
+A/Prof Taylor’s private practice is based at Eastern Gastrointestinal Specialists.
 He performs endoscopic procedures at Epworth Eastern Hospital and St Vincent’s Private Hospital.
 He also consults in Fitzroy.

 Dr Kalade is a Consultant Gastroenterologist in private practice since 2007, providing services that encompass management of a diverse range of gastroenterological and liver conditions.